-Check out this vide of Dave Jackson showing how to properly use a Blue Yeti mic, which might not be the mic you use, but since it is a super popular microphone that a lot of non-audio experts think is a much better mic than it is, you’ll still get an insight or two from his demonstration.
+Check out this video of Dave Jackson showing how to properly use a Blue Yeti mic, which might not be the mic you bought, but since it is a super popular microphone that a lot of non-audio experts think is a much better mic than it is, you’ll still get an insight or two from his demonstration.

 If I said it needs to measure between -23dB and -18dB RMS, have -3dB peak values, and a maximum -60dB noise floor, would you look at me like a cow on the tracks staring at an oncoming train?

 Creating an audiobook is not just turning on a recording program on your laptop and reading your book out loud.
-Every recorded hour can require upwards of 6-8 hours of editing, proofing and mastering, and that’s when you know what you’re doing.
+Every recorded hour can require up to 6-8 hours of editing, proofing and mastering, and that’s when you know what you’re doing.